henriquecastror/open-code-community/content/contact/contact.md

 Follow these steps:

-1) Download the following files: (Template for author section), (template of code).

-2) In (template of code), you have several comments.
-Include your text and your code in the appropriate  spaces.
+1) Leia as intrucoes em: (arquivo .txt explicativo).

+2) Crie seu codigo utilizando o seguinte template:  (template of code).

+3) Crie sua pagina de autor utilizando o seguinte template: {{% staticref "files/_index.xlsx" "newtab" %}} here {{% /staticref %}}.

-3) Send your code to the email:
+4) Send your code to the email:

 All submitted codes will be evaluated by one contributor.
 If you want to be in the Collaborators section, we count on you to evaluate at least one submitted code.